 A support course for MATH 1342; includes supplemental instruction, supervision of assignments for MATH 1342, and various instructional interventions as needed.
 Students taking this course must also be registered for MATH 1342 during the same term.
 This is a nontransferable course and will not count towards any degree.
 Three lecture hours per week.

-Credit: 3 semester hours Prerequisite: Test placement
+Prerequisite: Test placement

 Drama